jblanked/Picoware/guides/Installation.md

 > If you are installing from a previous version of Picoware, open up the `Library`, by clicking the `Center` button on on-boot view, scroll `Up` to find the `System` app, then scroll `Down` and click `Bootloader` to enter DFU mode.
 If you do this, you can skip steps 5 and 6 below.

 1. Download this repository as a ZIP file and extract it.
-2. Turn off your Flipper Zero, take out the SD card, then insert it into your computer.
+2. Turn off your Flipper Zero (hold `Back` for 10 seconds).
-3. Copy the `firmware` folder from the `builds/MicroPython/sd` directory of the ZIP file you downloaded into the root of your Flipper Zero's SD card.
-If a `firmware` folder already exists, replace it with the new one.
-4. Create a `picoware` folder on your SD card and copy the `apps`, `scripts`, `mmbasic`, and `c` folders from the `builds/MicroPython` directory into the `picoware` folder on the root of SD card.
-5. Eject the SD card from your computer and insert it into your Flipper Zero.
-6. Hold the `Center + Back` buttons for 25 seconds.
+3. Hold the `Center + Back` buttons for 25 seconds.
-7. Connect your Flipper Zero to your computer via USB-C data cable.
+4. Connect your Flipper Zero to your computer via USB-C data cable.
-8. Open up qFlipper (download from [here](https://flipper.net/pages/downloads/) if you don't have it installed).
+5. Open up qFlipper (download from [here](https://flipper.net/pages/downloads/) if you don't have it installed).
-9. If its your first time using the Flipper Zero (no previous firmware installed or you just received the device), click `Repair`, then `Repair`, and wait for the process to complete.
+6. If its your first time using the Flipper Zero (no previous firmware installed or you just received the device), click `Repair`, then `Repair`, and wait for the process to complete.
 Then turn off your Flipper Zero (hold `Back` for 10 seconds).
-Lastly, follow steps 6-8 again to reconnect your Flipper Zero to your computer and open qFlipper.
+Lastly, follow steps 3-5 again to reconnect your Flipper Zero to your computer and open qFlipper.
-10. Click `Install from file` and select the `Picoware-FlipperZero.dfu` within the `builds/MicroPython` directory of the ZIP file you downloaded.
+7. Click `Install from file` and select the `Picoware-FlipperZero.dfu` within the `builds/MicroPython` directory of the ZIP file you downloaded.
-11. Wait for the flashing process to complete and then disconnect your Flipper Zero from your computer once you see the Picoware logo on the device.
+8. Wait for the flashing process to complete and then disconnect your Flipper Zero from your computer once you see the Picoware logo on the device.

+> [!TIP]
+> Apps are optional and load from the SD card: create a `picoware` folder on the root of the SD card and copy the `apps`, `scripts`, `mmbasic`, and `c` folders from the `builds/MicroPython` directory into it.

 > [!NOTE]
 > Known Flipper Zero issues:
-> - It can take up to 10 seconds for the system to boot up after the Flipper Zero is turned on or restarted.
-> - The device may run out of memory occasionally, especially after running multiple apps or games.
 > - On boot/restart, noise may be heard from the speaker/radio.
 > - The system may freeze when trying to Stop in ThonnyIDE (solution: must click Library -> System -> Stop before trying to interrupt)
 > - Some of the apps/games/screensavers are incompatible